HamidRezaKhoram/simple-notes-frontend/README.md

 - User authentication using JWT tokens.
 - Responsive UI design using Tailwind CSS.

+## Deployment

+This repository is currently deployed on [Netlify](https://www.netlify.com/), a cloud-based platform that offers continuous deployment and hosting for modern web projects.

 ## Usage

 Navigate to [simple-notes](https://simple-notes.hamidrezakhoramrokh.ir/) in your browser.
 You can try out all of the functions yourself and give us feedback!